Dr Tracey Loughran

 Co-convenor of the Families, Identities and Gender Research Network (FIG)

-The Families, Identities, and Gender Research Network (FIG) is a new interdisciplinary research group founded by members of ENCAP, PSYCH, SHARE and WELSH.
-FIG aims to explore the following areas:
+The Families, Identities, and Gender Research Network (FIG) is an interdisciplinary research group convened by members of ENCAP, PSYCH, SHARE and SOCSI.
+FIG explores the following areas:

 - different subjective (bodily, emotional, and psychological) experiences of family, identity and gender, and their appropriate modes of investigation;